Eileen Ford: Early life and education

-Although the Fords' location was terrible, within a year, the modeling agency was the second or third most successful in the United States, grossing $250,000.
+Within a year, the modeling agency emerged as one of the most successful agencies in the nation, grossing $250,000.
 The Fords' first superstar model was Jean Patchett.
 The Fords had the capital to instill the voucher system, something that other modeling agencies were not affluent enough to offer.
 Dorian Leigh described Eileen as "one of the hardest working, most persistent persons I have ever known, two qualities which made her my very good friend for years and later, my unanticipated enemy".

-After two years, the Fords began to seriously compete with the Huntington Hartford modeling agency and the John Robert Powers agencies, the two most successful modeling agencies at the time.
-Leigh, meanwhile, closed her modeling agency when she was pregnant with her third child in 1948.
+After two years, the Fords were competing seriously with the modeling industry's two leading agencies, those of Huntington Hartford and John Robert Powers.
+Leigh closed her modeling agency when she was pregnant with her third child in 1948.
 Leigh called Eileen and told them that her 15-years younger sister, Suzy Parker, was making only $25 per hour working as a model for Huntington Hartford.
 Leigh felt Suzy, although only 16 years old, should be making $40 per hour, and told Ford she would join her two-year-old agency only if they took Parker sight-unseen.
 Anxious to represent Leigh, they agreed.
 Expecting a younger version of the raven-haired, blue-eyed, very slender, 5'4" Dorian, the Fords were shocked to see Parker was 5'10" with green eyes, and freckles.

 They soon realized, however, that Parker had the possibility of becoming quite a successful model.
 Soon thereafter, Parker would become the most successful model of the 1950s, helping push the Ford's agency to number one.

 In the 1940s and 1950s, the Fords represented top models Mary Jane Russell, Carmen Dell'Orefice, and Dovima.

 By 1954, the Fords were extremely successful and were living in a duplex apartment on Park Avenue.
 To make sure that their models were the most successful, the Fords provided hair dressers, dermatologists, and Eileen dispensed diet advice constantly.
 She allowed models to live with her to "keep a close eye on them so they'd stay out of trouble and make their early morning appointments".
-Eleven (11) of Ford's busiest models were featured on the April 1955 issue of McCall's magazine (Parker, Leigh, Jean Patchett, Patsy Shally, Lillian Marcuson, Nan Rees, Leonie Vernet, Georgia Hamilton, Dolores Hawkins, Kathy Dennis, and Mary Jane Russell).
+Eleven of Ford's busiest models were featured on the April 1955 issue of McCall's magazine, Parker, Leigh, Jean Patchett, Patsy Shally, Lillian Marcuson, Nan Rees, Leonie Vernet, Georgia Hamilton, Dolores Hawkins, Kathy Dennis, and Mary Jane Russell.
 Ford pushed for standardized hours and wages.
-She enforced rules about what models could and could not do (for example, showing “excessive amounts of bosom” in a photo was a no-no).
+She enforced rules about what models could and could not do, such as revealing "excessive amounts of bosom".